 2> submit the UEInformationResponse message to lower layers for transmission via SRB1.

-5.7.10.4 Actions upon successful completion of random-access procedure
+5.7.10.4 Actions upon successful completion of a random-access procedure or on unsuccessful completion of a procedure for request of on-demand system information

+Editor´s note: Whether to include RA report entry upon successful completion of on demand system information acquisition is FFS.

 Upon successfully performing 4 step random access procedure, the UE shall:

 1> if the RPLMN or the PLMN selected by upper layers (see TS24.501 [23]) from the PLMN(s) included in the plmn-IdentityList in SIB1 is not included in plmn-IdentityList stored in a non-empty VarRA-Report: